SausageMuffins/Mind-Palace/Notes/Machine Learning/K-Clustering.md

 type:
  Note
  Complete
-summary:
+summary: K-Means Clustering is a type of unsupervised learning in ML.
+The main idea here is that we are quite literally clustering data and repositioning our center (centroid/medoid) such that it's the best fit for the data set.
 ---

 ## Overview

 K-Means Clustering is a type of unsupervised learning in ML.
-The main idea here is that we are quite literally clustering data and repositioning our cluster such that it's the best fit for the data set.
+The main idea here is that we are quite literally clustering data and repositioning our center such that it's the best fit for the data set.

 The "means" in the K-means refers to averaging the data; that is, finding the centroid.